 NANOBIOTIX Entering Final Contract Negotiations Following Agreement to Non-Binding Term Sheet for Development and Commercialization of NBTXR3 With a Major Global Pharmaceutical Company

-/EIN News/ -- PARIS and CAMBRIDGE, Mass., May 05, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX (Euronext: NANO –– NASDAQ: NBTX – the ‘‘Company’’), today announced that the Company is entering into final contract negotiations after agreement to a non-binding term sheet for development and commercialization of lead nanotherapeutic candidate NBTXR3 with a major global pharmaceutical company, following an extensive negotiation period.
+PARIS and CAMBRIDGE, Mass., May 05, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX NBTX, today announced that the Company is entering into final contract negotiations after agreement to a non-binding term sheet for development and commercialization of lead nanotherapeutic candidate NBTXR3 with a major global pharmaceutical company, following an extensive negotiation period.

 The arrangement is subject to, among other matters, negotiation and execution of a definitive agreement and each party's requisite internal corporate approvals with respect to the definitive terms.